Zachary Liu's Portfolio

 Rotational axis motor mount assembly detail.
 Stepper motor drives a rotating shaft with a 3d printed chuck to hold mandrel via GT2 belt drive.

 Rotational axis motor mount cross-section.
-M12 shaft passes through 2 press-fit bearings and whole shaft assembly rotates as one piece, driven by a stepper motor and GT2 belt drive.
+A M12 shaft passes through 2 press-fit bearings and whole shaft assembly rotates as one piece, driven by a stepper motor and GT2 belt drive.

 Most custom-designed parts were designed to be 3D printed.
 Over the course of two weeks, myself and my co-lead printed all of the parts on our personal printers.